Azincourt Energy (CVE:AAZ) Stock Price Down 25% – Should You Sell?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price traded down 25% during trading on Thursday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-243,699 shares changed hands during mid-day trading, a decline of 64% from the average session volume of 668,594 shares.
+(CVE:AAZ – Get Free Report) shares traded down 25% during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+2,082,062 shares changed hands during trading, an increase of 196% from the average session volume of 703,668 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Stock Performance